Skip to main content

 except NaradaTimeoutError:

 print("Task timed out.
-Try with a simpler prompt or longer timeout.")
+Try a simpler prompt or a longer timeout.")

 except NaradaInitializationError: